 In the 1700s, CPR procedures were already evolving.
 The official recommendation was to use mouth-to-mouth resuscitation.
 In fact, The Academie des Sciences in Paris officially began recommending mouth-to-mouth in the middle of the century.
 Towards the end of the century, it was actually recommended to use bellows to inflate the lungs when someone had stopped breathing.
 However, the idea of chest compressions hadn’t come into play yet.

-In the 1800s, the evolution of CPR procedures were somewhat slow.
-However, at the very end of the century a German physician named Dr. Friedrich Maass did begin advocating for the use of chest compressions.
-Unfortunately, at the time, this suggestion wasn’t received well, and instead, the bulk of health professionals continued using open-heart massage as a way to get blood flowing again.
+In the 1800s, the evolution of CPR procedures was somewhat slow.
+However, at the very end of the century, a German physician named Dr. Friedrich Maass did begin advocating for the use of chest compressions.
+Unfortunately, at the time, this suggestion wasn’t received well, and instead, the bulk of health professionals continued using open-heart massage as a way to get the blood flowing again.

 The 1900s were when CPR procedures really began to evolve.
 At the very beginning of the century, Dr. George Crile was the first to report successful resuscitation using chest compressions.
 He actually began using chest compressions on dogs; however, that practice was quickly adopted to humans as well.
 By the end of the century, mouth-to-mouth resuscitation was also common practice when used in conjunction with chest compressions.
 At this point, modern CPR procedures were the standard for dealing with anyone who had suffered cardiac arrest or had drowned and lost consciousness.

-In 1963, the American Heart Association (AHA) had officially endorsed the idea of CPR, and by the 1970s, there was global acceptance of the CPR procedures that we would consider “modern.”
+In 1963, the American Heart Association (AHA) had officially endorsed the idea of CPR, and by the 1970s, there was the global acceptance of the CPR procedures that we would consider “modern.”
 Alternating sets of 30 chest compressions and 2 rescue breaths became the standard for dealing with any adult suffering from heart failure.
-In the 1980’s the American Heart Association began developing guidelines for proper infant CPR as well.
-Later on in the early 2000s, the idea of hands-only CPR was introduced, and CPR guidelines were most recently updated in 2015.
+In the 1980s the American Heart Association began developing guidelines for proper infant CPR as well.
+Later on, in the early 2000s, the idea of hands-only CPR was introduced, and CPR guidelines were most recently updated in 2015.